JahsiasWhite/AudioShape/README.md

 17. Add a queue system
 18. Audio spectrum
 19. Cleanup packages, I know wave-encoder is not used
+20. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original

 999 Easy file/song sharing